Atharvjha7/flaskapp/README.md

 # flaskapp
-A in development flask application that processes image files
+(IN DEVELOPMENT) A flask application that manages and processes images using Flask, Flask-Login, PIL(Python Imaging Library), HTML/CSS, TensorFlow(for MobileNetV2) and Git(version control)